MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 		Michael Borcherds: Something I made with my 3D printer
 	</h4>
 	<p>
 		I tried a few different ways to print the 14th Stellation of the Icosahedron.
 I will show a few ways that I tried.
 The final way is very neat - it uses 60 identical tetrahedra (plus 240 magnets!).
-You can try it yourself here https://makerworld.com/en/models/1687802-14th-stellation-of-the-icosahedron-modular-60 This is a similar much bigger project by Bob Hearn which I have started and will also show (and for people to play with afterwards) https://www.instructables.com/The-Magnetic-59-Icosahedra/
+You can <a href="https://makerworld.com/en/models/1687802-14th-stellation-of-the-icosahedron-modular-60">try it yourself here</a>.
+This is a <a href="https://www.instructables.com/The-Magnetic-59-Icosahedra/"> similar much bigger project by Bob Hearn</a> which I have started and will also show (and for people to play with afterwards).
 	</p>

 </article>